ppp225/ndgo/README.md

 * Reduce txn related boilerplate, thus making code more readable,
 * Make using ratel like queries easier,
-* Get query execution times the easy way,
+* Get query execution times the easy way, even for multi-query txns,
-* Don't do magic, keep dgo things exposed enough for them to be usable, if necessary.
+* Be low level - don't do magic, keep dgo things exposed for them to be usable, if necessary,
+* No performance overhead compared to dgo, if possible.

 # Install